chaoxu/blog/posts/2014-02-15-partial-order-under-contraction.md

 ---

 # Real Life Problem
 I want to make a program that allow users to maintain some information that has some inherent partial order structure.
 Each information can be represented by a node, and there are edges going between nodes.
 One of the operations is grouping multiple nodes and mark them as equivalent.
-Equivalent nodes can be shrink into one supernode, and only expand it when the user want to inspect the inside.
+Equivalent nodes can be shrink into one super node, and only expand it when the user want to inspect the inside.
 However, we still want a partial order in the global view.
 It would be nice to characterize when it is possible.

 # Formal Formulation
 $(P,\leq)$ be a partial order.
 Define $U(X) = \{ p| x\leq p, x\in X, p\in P\}\backslash X$, $D(X) = \{ p| p\leq x, x\in X, p\in P\}\backslash X$.